Some of these poisonous spiders reside in the United States and, therefore, could wind up in your home.

 Before you go on a rampage squashing every spider you see, consider a few different approaches to get rid of the problem and check out these frequently asked questions to educate yourself on the proper response.
-It's also good to remember that most spiders are venemous — they use venom to kill their prey — but venomous doesn't necessarily mean dangerous to humans.
-The list of spiders that are dangersous to humans is much shorter than the list of spiders that are technically "poisonous."
+It's also good to remember that most spiders are venomous — they use venom to kill their prey — but venomous doesn't necessarily mean dangerous to humans.
+The list of spiders that are dangerous to humans is much shorter than the list of spiders that are technically "poisonous."

 What’s the Most Poisonous Spider in the World?